 This course provides students with the essential building blocks of written English: standard spelling, punctuation marks, and the mechanics of proper grammar usage.
 It is designed to train students to spell words correctly, recognize their meanings and purposes, and use them appropriately in constructing complete sentences.
 Students needing to learn the rules of written English and to expand their vocabulary will benefit from taking this course.
+Credit earned does not count towards any degree, nor does it transfer.

-ASC 087 Writing Basics II
+ASC 087 Writing Basics II 3 Credits